suryakmurthy/dibs-mtl/README.md

-# Combined DiBS Repository
+# DiBS-MTL
+This repository contains the experiment implementations **"DiBS-MTL: Transformation-Invariant Multitask Learning with Direction Oracles".**

-This repository contains two projects:
+This repository contains two subdirectories:

-- `mtl/`  — DiBS-MTL code
+- `mtl/`  — Code used for the Illustrative Example and NYUv2 Multitask Learning Experiment.
-- `mtrl/` — DiBS-MTRL code
+- `mtrl/` — Code used for the Metaworld MT10 Multitask Reinforcement Learning Experiment.

-Source histories were intentionally not imported.
-Each subdirectory contains a fresh copy of the working tree.
+Each of these subdirectories includes a separate README that covers how to set up and run the experiments.